17 Types of Pet Turtles: Best Turtles to Have as Pets

 Some Tips on Taking Care of Turtles

 After considering these factors, you may have bought a pet turtle.
 That is great.
-Now, to keep your turtles happy and active, you must make sure it stays healthy.
-For that, provide an ideal habitat, water supply, nutritious food, and proper lighting.
+Now, to keep your turtle happy and active, you must ensure it stays healthy.
+Provide an ideal habitat, water supply, nutritious food, and proper lighting.

-• Research: Research the species of turtle you are planning to get.
-Many people do not consider the natural background of a turtle before buying them.
+Research the species of turtle you are planning to get.
+Many people do not consider the natural background of a turtle before buying it.
 You should understand that you cannot provide the same food and habitat to all turtles.

-• Control the Temperature of Your Turtles Enclosure: The water and basking spot temperature must be similar to your turtle’s natural habitat otherwise it will suffer from many health issues.
-Turtles can go to untimely hibernation if the temperature gets too low.
-So, get the right basking light and heater to keep your turtle warm.
+The water and basking spot temperature must be similar to your turtle’s natural habitat.
+Turtles can go into untimely hibernation if the temperature gets too low.
+Get the right basking light and heater to keep your turtle warm.

-• Keep the Turtle Tank Clean: Turtles can eat a lot and are messy eaters.
-As a result, the water can get dirty in no time.
-Then again, the water should be clean for your turtle’s health.
-So, you must set up a filtration system that recycles the tank water thoroughly.
-If you have a large tank, you should use two filters.
+Turtles can eat a lot and are messy eaters.
+The water can get dirty quickly.
+Clean water is essential for your turtle’s health.
+Set up a filtration system that recycles the tank water thoroughly.
+For large tanks, use two filters.

-• Do Not Forget About Hibernation: Whether you like it or not, some turtles may insist on hibernation in winter.
-But hibernation is not always smooth for turtles.
+Some turtles may insist on hibernation in winter.
+Hibernation is not always smooth for turtles.
 Many turtles die during this period.
-So, you should either prevent them from hibernating or create a safe hibernation space for them to hibernate.
+Either prevent them from hibernating or create a safe hibernation space.

-• Provide A Balanced Diet: You should research your turtle’s natural food habits and feed them similar foods.
-The age of your turtle is also an important factor to consider.
+Research your turtle’s natural food habits.
 Young turtles need more protein for growth.
-But as they grow up, they prefer vegetables.
-Therefore, keep a mix of protein and vegetables in your turtle’s diet.
+As they grow, they prefer vegetables.
+Keep a mix of protein and vegetables in your turtle’s diet.

-• Do Not Touch Them Too Much: Remember, turtles do not like to be handled like dogs and cats.
+Turtles do not like to be handled like dogs and cats.
 They are docile reptiles that want to stay alone.
 Touching them too much can stress them.
-Instead, you can watch them playing in their tanks.
+Instead, watch them playing in their tanks.

-• Check on Your Turtles Health: Your turtle can get sick for various reasons.
-Monitor them regularly for respiratory problems, shell rots, wounds, or other health issues.
-If you find your turtle ill or less active than usual, take them to the vet.
-Also, find out the reason for their health problem.
+Monitor your turtle regularly for respiratory problems, shell rot, wounds, or other health issues.
+If your turtle seems ill or less active, take it to the vet.
+Find out the reason for their health problem.

 Final Words